+G34.
 SOCIAL SECURITY: We want Social Security information about all FU members here to help us avoid double-counting of benefits.
+This does not include Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
+ENTER ALL THAT APPLY.

 If the answer to G31 is [1-YES], select the individual(s) who received Social Security at G32.

-G34.
+G35.
 SOCIAL SECURITY: We want Social Security information about all FU members here to help us avoid double-counting of benefits.
+This does not include Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
+ENTER ALL THAT APPLY

 If the answer to G31 is [1-YES], select the individual(s) who received Social Security at G32.